doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 #### 4.6 System-Wide Features
 *   **Authentication:** Optional user authentication via Firebase (Email/Password).
 If not used, the app functions in a local-only mode.
+*   **User Documentation Modal:** A modal containing a comprehensive user guide is accessible from the application footer.
+It provides detailed, step-by-step instructions on how to use all major features of the application.
 *   **Versioning:** The app version is displayed in the footer, which opens a "What's New" changelog modal.

 ---